CodeChd/vanilla-js-projects/README.md

-# This is my ongoing progress. willing to demonstrate for the internships
+  # This is my ongoing progress. "willing to demonstrate for the internships"